Carolco Pictures: Early 1990s

-By 1990, Carolco purchased the theatrical film rights to Spider-Man from producer Menahem Golan via his studio, 21st Century Film Corporation.
-Golan had previously tried and failed to produce a Spider-Man film for his former studio, the Cannon Group, and selling the film rights to Carolco—along with the home video rights to Columbia Pictures, and the television rights to Viacom—was his way of raising funds to revive production.
-Carolco subsequently began pre-production on the Spider-Man film, and James Cameron was quickly hired as the writer and director.
+In 1988, Carolco purchased the theatrical film rights to Spider-Man from producer Menahem Golan via his studio, 21st Century Film Corporation, on the basis that he would serve as an executive producer.
+Golan had previously tried and failed to produce a Spider-Man film for his bankrupt studio, the Cannon Group, and selling the theatrical rights to Carolco—along with the home video rights to Columbia Pictures, and the television rights to Viacom—was his way of raising funds to revive production.
+By 1991, Carolco began pre-production on the Spider-Man film, and James Cameron was quickly hired as the writer and director.
 In 1993, towards the end of filming True Lies, Variety carried the announcement that Carolco received a completed screenplay from Cameron.
 This script bore the names of Cameron, John Brancato, Ted Newsom, Barry [sic] Cohen and "Joseph Goldmari"—a typographical scrambling of Menahem Golan's pen name, "Joseph Goldman"—with Marvel executive Joseph Calimari.
 Cameron stalwart Arnold Schwarzenegger was frequently linked to the project as the director's choice for Doctor Octopus, and future Titanic star Leonardo DiCaprio was considered for the titular role, Peter Parker.

-Carolco also attempted to make Bartholomew vs. Neff, a comedy film that was to have been written and directed by John Hughes and would have starred Sylvester Stallone and John Candy.
+Carolco also attempted to make Bartholomew vs. Neff, a comedy film that was to have been written and directed by John Hughes and would have starred Sylvester Stallone and John Candy, and entered into a deal with actor and filmmaker Robert Redford to make three pictures that would be released through Seven Arts; only one of them, The Dark Wind, would be released through Seven Arts as part of the deal, while the other two would be released by other distributors amidst Carolco's financial troubles.